-The Federal Aviation Administration announced today that drone operators will have to pass a UAS aeronautical knowledge test as one of the requirements for legally flying drones commercially.
+The Federal Aviation Administration currently requires that drone operators pass a written, UAS aeronautical knowledge test as one of the requirements for legally flying drones commercially.

 “It’s a great idea,” said Logan Campbell, CEO of drone consulting firm Aerotas.
 “It forces people to understand how to keep the national airspace safe, which is really what the FAA cares about most.”